ningg/Machine-Learning-Q-and-AI/pages/_books_ml-q-and-ai-chapters_ch07.md

 can run in parallel.
 Each GPU processes a portion of the training minibatch, that is, a microbatch.
 However, a caveat is that each GPU requires a full copy of the model.
-This is obviously not feasible if we have large models that donâ€™t fit into the GPUâ€™s VRAM.
+This is obviously not feasible if we have large models that don't fit into the GPU's VRAM.

 ### Tensor Parallelism [](#tensor-parallelism)